alaffin12/stackedit/Caught by Stradh.md

 >
 > With that final word, the Baron plunges his torch into the wicker prison of Karl Wachter and begins moving up the line - determined to ensure that the Lady Fiona Wachter will see all her family die before she herself is allowed to perish.

 In the "Laughing Guard" scenario a riot is starting.
 The players may choose to intervene on either side, or simply avoid getting involved at all.
 In the "Consort of Stradh" the players will bear witness to a violent, brutal execution of a family who (for the most part) have done nothing wrong.
 Players may choose to intervene (leading to a riot) or may choose to avoid getting involved at all.
-Let is all play out.
-Here are some thoughts:
+Let is all play out - the winning side depends on the players, but if the players don't get involved then it depends on the start:

+*If the players side with Lady Wachter, or if the start is the